Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Installation youth sponsorship programs facilitate the integration of military connected youth to new surroundings during moves.
 Primarily directed to preteen and teenaged youth, installation youth programs give youth information and materials on programs and services available at their new location.
 Where available, youth can exchange emails, talk on the phone or chat online with other youth.
 The youth program staff at your new installation can offer more information on the youth sponsorship program.
 Families with children may also want to visit Military Kids Connect, an online community for military children and youth.
 The site offers games, videos and links to teen-led installation tours.

-If you have not yet requested a sponsor, you must do so through unit Commander’s Support Staff(CSS) or the MPS.
-The Andrews MPS will not assign a sponsor unless requested through MPF channels.
-If you are reporting to Joint Base Andrews or NAF Washington and do not have a sponsor, you will miss out on valuable information and assistance.
-The Washington DC region is a large and diverse area and can be both confusing and intimidating to newcomers.
+If you have not yet requested a sponsor, you must do so through your unit commander’s support staff or the Military Personnel Section.
+The Joint Base Andrews MPS will not assign a sponsor unless requested through Military Personnel Flight channels.
+If you are reporting to Joint Base Andrews or Naval Air Facility Washington and do not have a sponsor, you will miss out on valuable information and assistance.
+The Washington, D.C. region is a large and diverse area and can be both confusing and intimidating to newcomers.

-Your sponsor is your personal link to both the Andrews local community and your new work section.
-Your sponsor is responsible for ensuring that you receive timely and factual information before you get here, are properly taken care of upon arrival end.
-If you have been assigned a sponsor who is not responding to your needs or who is not performing to your expectations, contact the Community Readiness Consultant (CRC)/Relocation Assistance Program (RAP) Manager at your current base, or the Andrews CRC/RAP Manager (301-981-7087 or DSN 312-858-7087) for assistance.
+Your sponsor is your personal link to both the Joint Base Andrews local community and your new work section.
+Your sponsor is responsible for ensuring that you receive timely and factual information before you get here and are properly taken care of upon arrival.
+If you have been assigned a sponsor who is not responding to your needs or who is not performing to your expectations, contact the Community Readiness Consultant and Relocation Assistance Program Manager at your current base, or the Andrews CRC/RAP Manager for assistance at 301-981-7087 or DSN 312-858-7087.

 Those members not residing in dormitories will have general delivery service available until a permanent quarters address is established.
 Mail service may be continued for a reasonable period, not to exceed 90 days after residence is established.
-Postal employees state that mail should not be directed to the new address earlier than 30 days of arrival from overseas, and 15 days for a stateside-to-stateside move.
+Postal employees state that mail should not be directed to the new address earlier than 30 days of arrival from overseas and 15 days for a stateside-to-stateside move.
 Civilians may also establish a PSC box.
 Send a copy of your orders to your sponsor.
 They will need to go to the post office.
-The Postal Service Center telephone number is 301-981-2560/DSN 312-858-2560.
+The Postal Service Center telephone number is 301-981-2560 or DSN 312-858-2560.